stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

    - If the number of remaining addresses in the reward set, N, is less than 20, then the producer set enrollment must burn BTC by including (20-N) burn outputs
 2. Otherwise, the second output must be a burn address.

+During a reward cycle, this enrollment transaction will include a somewhat large number of outputs: one `OP_RETURN`, twenty stacker rewards, and one change address, totaling 22 outputs.
+While this might seem like a substantial transaction, it effectively replaces ten separate transactions under the SIP-007 leader block commit scheme, each of which would have four outputs (one `OP_RETURN`, two stacker rewards, and one change address).
+Furthermore, the enrollment window's duration of ten blocks potentially allows would-be producers to take advantage of lower transaction fees during one of those blocks.
+Despite the higher fee for this larger transaction, the cost can be spread out or amortized across the ten blocks of the set, resulting in a lower overall cost compared to the previous system.

 ### Censorship Resistance

 The producer set enrollments for set _N_ can be included in any of the 10 Bitcoin blocks in producer set _N-2_.
 This makes it extremely difficult for a Bitcoin miner to censor these transactions, since to do so, they would need to control all 10 Bitcoin blocks in that term.